wavon/wendydunderart/README.md

 http://studiompls.com/

-Like: clean layout, blend of texture and flat, colors, uncluttered, subtle animation (arrows on slider are nice)
+Like: clean layout, blend of texture and flat, colors, uncluttered, subtle animation (arrows on slider are nice).
+Example of Bootstrap site.

 http://31three.com/